Fructolysis: Reduced phosphorylation potential

-Intravenous (i.v.) infusion of fructose has been shown to lower phosphorylation potential in liver cells by trapping Pi as fructose 1-phosphate.
+Intravenous (i.v.) infusion of fructose has been shown to lower phosphorylation potential in liver cells by trapping inorganic phosphate (Pi) as fructose 1-phosphate.
 The fructokinase reaction occurs quite rapidly in hepatocytes trapping fructose in cells by phosphorylation.
 On the other hand, the splitting of fructose 1 phosphate to DHAP and glyceraldehyde by Aldolase B is relatively slow.
 Therefore, fructose-1-phosphate accumulates with the corresponding reduction of intracellular Pi available for phosphorylation reactions in the cell.
 This is why fructose is contraindicated for total parenteral nutrition (TPN) solutions and is never given intravenously as a source of carbohydrate.
 It has been suggested that excessive dietary intake of fructose may also result in reduced phosphorylation potential.
 However, this is still a contentious issue.
 Dietary fructose is not well absorbed and increased dietary intake often results in malabsorption.
 Whether or not sufficient amounts of dietary fructose could be absorbed to cause a significant reduction in phosphorylating potential in liver cells remains questionable and there are no clear examples of this in the literature.